Georg Heinrich Thyssen-Bornemisza

-Georg Heinrich, Baron Thyssen-Bornemisza (19 March 1950 - 30 September 2022) was the chairman of the private venture capital firm TBG AG, which operates as the investment arm of the Thyssen-Bornemisza family.
+Georg Heinrich, Baron Thyssen-Bornemisza (19 March 1950 – 30 September 2022) was the chairman of the private venture capital firm TBG AG, which operates as the investment arm of the Thyssen-Bornemisza family.

 Early life

-Georg Heinrich was the eldest son of noted industrialist and art collector Hans Heinrich Thyssen-Bornemisza (1921 – 2002) from his first wife, Princess Teresa Amalia Franziska Elisabeth Maria of Lippe-Weissenfeld (1925-2008), second child and the only daughter of Prince Alfred of Lippe-Weissenfeld (1896-1970) and Franziska, Countess of Schönborn-Buchheim (1902-1987).
+Georg Heinrich was the eldest son of noted industrialist and art collector Hans Heinrich Thyssen-Bornemisza (1921–2002) from his first wife, Princess Teresa Amalia Franziska Elisabeth Maria of Lippe-Weissenfeld (1925–2008), second child and the only daughter of Prince Alfred of Lippe-Weissenfeld (1896–1970) and Franziska, Countess of Schönborn-Buchheim (1902–1987).

 Career

 Under his chairmanship, TBG has undertaken several large acquisitions, including the $900M purchase in 2017 of US-based weather and data analytics company DTN, and the 2018 purchase of European weather firm MeteoGroup for an undisclosed sum.
 He was among the wealthiest individuals in Switzerland.
-He had been chairman of the Zurich-based NOMIS Foundation since its founding in 2008.
+He had been chairman of the Zürich-based NOMIS Foundation since its founding in 2008.

+Personal life

+He never married but he had a son with Catherina Eleonore, Countess of Meran (of a branch of the House of Habsburg-Lorraine).